apache/hudi/rfc/rfc-37/rfc-37.md

 key = base64_encode(hash64(column name) + hash64(partition name) + hash128(file path))
 ```

+While Hash based IDs have quite a few desirable properties in the context of Hudi index lookups, there is an impact
+on the column level schema changes though.
+Refer to [Schema Evolution](#Schema-Evolution) section for more details.

 Below picture gives a pictorial representation of Column stats partition in metadata table.
 <img src="metadata_index_col_stats.png" alt="Column Stats Partition" width="480"/>